 Recovery of deleted files supported for:

-During the imaging process, Insight not only copies data from one disk to another, but also analyzes the data and saves information about copied sectors and errors which were found on the source device.
-This information is used in File Recovery to find and extract a file's data and to provide additional information regarding file status.
+During the imaging process, Insight analyzes data on the evidence drive and saves information about the imaged sectors and the errors found on the source.
+This information is used in File Recovery to find and extract each file's data and to provide additional details regarding the file status.

-Atola Insight Forensic allows the user to select any supported media item attached to the DiskSense unit or host computer for file recovery.
-The user can also select any image file stored on any attached media item.
-Searching for attached media and selecting an item for recovery is quick and easy.
+Atola Insight Forensic allows you to select any supported drive attached to the DiskSense 2 unit or the host computer for file recovery.
+You can also select any image file stored on any connected media.
+Device search and item selection are quick and easy.

-When a disk is imaged using Atola Insight Forensic, the File Recovery is able to show status of each file in the file browser, such as what percentage of file was imaged without errors.
-With just a glance you can see which files are damaged and to what degree.
+Once imaging is completed, File Recovery shows the status of each file on the target in the file browser, indicating the percentage of file data successfully imaged from the source.
+This way you can assess which files are incomplete and to what degree.

-It is now very easy to find out the exact part of a file that wasn't imaged correctly.
+Finding the exact missing part of a file is easy.
 With one click, you have access to the file's sector map.
-In this map, you will see a color-coded representation of all the parts of the file that were imaged correctly as well as the parts that were not imaged due to bad sectors, etc. It allows you to very quickly estimate the file's "health" and re-attempt imaging of the specific sectors of a file if needed.
+In this map, you get a color-coded representation of all the parts of the file that were imaged correctly and the parts that were not imaged due to bad sectors.
+It allows you to immediately estimate the file's condition and attempt another imaging of the specific sectors of a file.

-This feature allows to import text files containing huge lists of file hashes.
+With this feature, you can import text files with massive lists of file hashes.
 Those can be treated as white or black hashes.
-The idea behind these types is simple:
+The concept of white and black hash lists is simple:

-Example: Picture below shows Black and Unknown hash filters activated.
-Thus, more than 1300 White hash files from "/usr/bin" folder are filtered out.
+Example: The picture below shows Black and Unknown hash filters activated.
+Thus, more than 1300 White hash files from "/temp" folder are filtered out.
 So you can notice there are two suspicious files in the end.

 File Recovery possesses advanced search capabilities helping to quickly find files you need.
 The search file mask includes wildcards as well as regular expressions.
 Search results are filtered by various conditions/filters that can be easily combined:

-After File Recovery is complete, a full report is automatically created listing files successfully recovered, files not successfully recovered, and files with skipped sectors.
-This report is automatically stored in the Atola Insight's case management system.
+After File Recovery is completed, a full report is automatically created listing files successfully recovered, files not successfully recovered, and files with skipped sectors.
+This report is automatically stored in Atola Insight's case management system.